-The committee chairman, Rep. Michael McCaul, R-Texas, said the hearing will be the first in a series to review the government's initial response, ask what information authorities received about the brothers before the bombings and whether they handled it correctly.
+The congressional hearing was the first in a series to review the government's initial response to the attacks, ask what information authorities received about Tsarnaev and his brother before the bombings and consider whether everything was handled correctly.

-But in a time of widespread budget cuts, the hearing began laying the groundwork for an expected push for more counterterrorism money.
+In a time of widespread budget cuts, the hearing also began laying the groundwork for an expected push for more counterterrorism money.
 Both Davis and Kurt Schwartz, the Massachusetts homeland security chief, praised federal grants that for years have kept cities flush with money for equipment and manpower.

 "People are alive today" because of money for training and equipment, Schwartz said.

 The hearing was conducted by the House Homeland Security Committee.
 The panel's chairman, Rep. Michael McCall, R-Texas, and ranking Democrat, Rep. Bennie Thompson of Mississippi, both spoke of the importance of federal money, as did Lieberman.

 "You can't fight this war without resources," Lieberman said.